Background noise

 Background noise or ambient noise is any sound other than the sound being monitored (primary sound).
 Background noise is a form of noise pollution or interference.
 Background noise is an important concept in setting noise levels.

+Description

+Background noise is a form of noise pollution or interference; it is any sound other than the sound being monitored (primary sound).
 Background noises include environmental noises such as water waves, traffic noise, alarms, extraneous speech, bioacoustic noise from animals, and electrical noise from devices such as refrigerators, air conditioning, power supplies, and motors.

+Importance

+Background noise is an important concept in setting noise levels.
 The prevention or reduction of background noise is important in the field of active noise control.
 It is an important consideration with the use of ultrasound (e.g. for medical diagnosis or imaging), sonar, and sound reproduction.
+Background noise can also affect concentration.